 If you do not have records of the plant material planted in your vineyards, there two ways to determine the cultivar and rootstock.
 However, the methods have different levels of accuracy.

 - Ampelography – You can use physical characteristics of the shoot tips, leaves, and fruit to identify the grape cultivar.
 This is a complicated process, and the details provided in the following guide provide details on this complexity: official grape identification guide.
 The Vitis International Variety Catalogue can be used to search cultivars and rootstocks for images of shoot tips, leaves and fruit.
 Use the database search feature.
 This is helpful in determining the variety but is not completely definitive.

 - DNA testing -- If you want to be certain about the cultivar or rootstock identification, send leaf samples for DNA testing at Foundation Plant Services.
-The service comes at a significant cost, but is the only way to specifically determine the cultivar.
+The service comes at a cost, but is the only way to specifically determine the cultivar.
 However, be aware that DNA testing cannot identify a cultivar to the clone level at this time.
 For rootstocks, you will need to use leaf tissue from suckers growing from below the graft union for identification.